 Female technicians break down gender stereotypes

-Mobile repair centre owners Ashmita, Anjali, and Amrita are economically independent and thriving in an industry their community perceived as only for men.
+Mobile repair centre owners and entrepreneurs Ashmita, Anjali, and Amrita are economically independent, have gained the trust of the community and are thriving in an industry once perceived as only for men.

 In the heart of rural Nepal, in the province of Lumbini, the shadow of child marriage loomed large over the lives of many young girls.
 Ashmita, Anjali, and Amrita, all 20 years old, shared a common struggle against deeply rooted traditions, financial hardships, and the looming specter of early marriage.
 Growing up in rural Nepal, they had witnessed first-hand the pervasive influence of traditional customs, which dictated that girls should not be educated, viewing it as a luxury reserved for boys.
 For Ashmita, Anjali, and Amrita, school was a distant dream, one they were forced to abandon.

 Their lives took a transformative turn when they learned about a mobile repair training programme, organised by Plan International Nepal and its implementing partner organisation, BEE Group.
 This programme was part of the “Girls Get Equal: Preventing Child Early and Forced Marriage” project.
 Its primary objective was to empower girls and families at high risk of child marriage by strengthening their economic opportunities.
 Ashmita, Anjali, and Amrita seized this opportunity with unwavering determination, immersing themselves in gender-transformative skills, vocational training, and entrepreneurship workshops, eagerly soaking up every bit of knowledge they could.